JoelMarin-upc/Projecte-2/README.md

 - Stats don't get saved by the save system
 - If a party member dies in battle, it comes back alive when exiting the dungeon
 - The lever is only visual for the moment, it has no other function
+- Sometimes when clicking on the intro screen, you can accidentally press buttons from the main menu

 ---